nikifori/rock-scissors-paper/README.md

 ![](https://github.com/nikifori/Rock-Scissors-Paper-ML-CSD-2023/blob/main/artifacts/baseline_models_cummulative_rewards_test.png)

 # Create Custom Agent using as backbone ViT-base/16
-In this section, ImageFolder was also exploited for loading the data and the same data augmentation approach was followed as the former section.
+In this section, ImageFolder was also exploited for loading the data and the same data augmentation approach was followed as the former section but this time I did not Grayscale or Resize transformations.
+I retained the original image size and then I passed it to the processor of ViT.

 I took advantage of [ViT](https://huggingface.co/google/vit-base-patch16-224) because it has demonstated exceptional results on downstream image tasks.
 I added on top of it a Linear, a ReLU, a Dropout and a final Linear layer as it is depicted in the architecture underneath.
 Snow flake reflects to the parameters that are frozen and flame to the trainable ones.